 - pinch salt

-- Spread the strawberry filling evenly onto the rectangle of dough, and gently roll the dough lengthwise into a log.
-Cut the log into ~10 equal-width pieces.
+Spread the strawberry filling evenly onto the rectangle of dough, and gently roll the dough lengthwise into a log.
+Cut the log into 9 approximately equal-width pieces.

-- Any strawberry liquid that has escaped at this point can be drizzled into the bottom of the baking dish.
-Place the cut and shaped rolls into the dish.
+Any strawberry liquid that has escaped at this point can be drizzled into the bottom of the baking dish.
+Place the cut and shaped rolls into the dish, spacing them evenly into rows.
 Cover with a damp towel again, and let rise in a warm place for another 60-90 minutes, or until they have risen to fill the baking dish.

 Packed with strawberry goodness.